ResourcesOperational Walkthrough

 Schedule follow-up.
 Ask who else to include.
 Set expectations on what comes next.

-A demo built after a walkthrough is a response to a problem
+A demo built after a walkthrough is a response to a problem the prospect has already told you matters.

 The point of view